Proposed update to solid waste rates for fiscal years 2027-2031

 1. Mailed to the City of Menlo Park.
 The protest must be received (not postmarked) by the date and time of the public hearing.

-Attn: City Clerk - Water Rate Protest
+Attn: City Clerk - Solid Waste Rate Protest

 701 Laurel St.